amadr-95/spring-boot-master/README.md

-# Spring Data JPA and H2 In-Memory Database
+# Spring Cloud Open Feign

-In this section we are going to interact with a real in-memory database such as H2 using Spring Data JPA library.
+In this section we are going to use Spring Cloud Open Feign to create a declarative REST Client to consume our API